 Difficulty with reading, typing, handwriting, or loss of prior skills a skilled attorney can competently handle brain injury cases.
 If you or your loved one has suffered a brain injury due to the negligent or willful act of another person you should consult a brain injury lawyer.
 As part of a free initial consultation, we will evaluate your case and let you know your options to obtain compensation and justice.
 Do not trust your case to an amateur or a firm that will treat you as nothing more than a number.

 Brain injuries can be life-altering, especially when they are severe.
-The expenses in such injuries are extremely costly, and explaining their severity to jury can be extremely difficult, especially when the injured party appears healthy.
+The expenses in such injuries are extremely costly, and explaining their severity to a jury can be extremely difficult, especially when the injured party appears healthy.
 Our attorneys understand the criticality of these injuries and the challenges associated with demonstrating them to a jury.
 The trauma and stress after a brain injury is life-altering, and therefore the person who caused it must compensate the victim fully.
 People suffering from any kind of brain injury often have to pay extremely high medical bills for specialty care.
 Another important aspect of brain injury is that people may lose their ability to function well, and sometimes their ability to work altogether.
 With this type of case, you want a skilled attorney at your side.

 Thanks to our friends and contributors from The Law Offices of Konrad Sherinian for their insight into liability after a concussion.